bmpenuelas/waveform-render-vscode/README.md

 <br>

-You can find the complete syntax [here](https://github.com/wavedrom/schema/blob/master/WaveJSON.md).
+You can find the complete WaveDrom syntax [in the WaveDrom schema docs](https://github.com/wavedrom/schema/blob/master/WaveJSON.md).